Advocacy & Legislative Info

 Here is NCIL’s position:

 We encourage people to get in contact with state legislators and others who have a stake in how EVV will impact their lives.
-While the new system eliminating paper timesheets may benefit some, advocates are alarmed it may undermine the civil rights of privacy and freedom of movement for which the disability community has fought for many decades.
+While the new system which eliminates paper timesheets may benefit some, advocates are alarmed it may undermine the civil rights of privacy and freedom of movement that the disability community has fought for over many decades.

 IRS Tax Exemption for Live-in IHSS and/or Waiver Personal Care Services